A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Introduction

 A natural relaxation for the \textsc{Directed Disjoint Paths} problem is to allow for vertex and/or edge congestion.
 Namely, in the \textsc{Directed Disjoint Paths with Congestion} problem (\textsc{DDPC} for short, or \textsc{DDPC-$c$} if we want to specify the value of the congestion), the task is to find a collection of paths satisfying the $k$ requests such that no vertex in the graph occurs in more than $c$ paths of the collection.
 Amiri et al.~\cite{Amiri2016RoutingWC} considered the tractability of this problem when restricted to DAGs.
-Namely, they showed that \textsc{DDPC-$c$} in DAGs is \textsf{W}[1]-hard for every fixed $c \geq 1$ but admits an \textsf{XP} algorithm with parameter $d$, where $d = k - c$.
-By a simple local reduction to the general version given in~\cite{Amiri2016RoutingWC} and the framework given by Johnson et al.~\cite{Johnson.Robertson.Seymour.Thomas.01}, it follows that \textsc{DDPC-$c$} also admits an \textsf{XP} algorithm with parameters $k$ and $w$ for every fixed $1 \leq c\leq n-1$ in digraphs with directed tree-width at most $w$, and the same result also holds when we allow for congestion on the edges.
+By a simple local reduction to the disjoint version, they showed how to apply the algorithm by Fortune et al.~\cite{FORTUNE1980111} to solve \textsc{DDPC} in time $n^{\Ocal(k)}$, and proved that, for every fixed $c \geq 1$, not only \textsc{DDPC} is \textsf{W}[1]-hard with relation to the parameter $k$, but also that the exponent $\Ocal(k)$ of $n$ is the best possible under the \emph{Exponential Time Hypothesis}.
+Together with the result by Johnson et al.~\cite{Johnson.Robertson.Seymour.Thomas.01}, this simple reduction presented in~\cite{Amiri2016RoutingWC} is sufficient to show that \textsc{DDPC-$c$} admits an \textsf{XP} algorithm with parameters $k$ and $w$ for every fixed $1 \leq c\leq k-1$ in digraphs with directed tree-width at most $w$, and the same result also holds when we allow for congestion on the edges.
+In the main algorithmic result of the article, Amiri et al.~\cite{Amiri2016RoutingWC} proved that \textsc{DDPC-$c$} admits an \textsf{XP} algorithm with parameter $d$ in DAGs, where $d = k - c$.

 Motivated by Thomassen's proof~\cite{Thomassen91} that \textsc{DDP} remains \textsf{NP}-complete for $k=2$ when restricted to $\beta$-strongly connected digraphs, for any integer $\beta \geq 1$, Edwards et al.~\cite{DBLP:conf/esa/EdwardsMW17} recently considered the \textsc{DDPC-$2$} problem (this version of the problem is usually called \emph{half-integral} in the literature) and proved, among other results, that it can be solved in time $n^{f(k)}$ when restricted to $(36k^3 + 2k)$-strongly connected digraphs.